Discrete-Time Quantum-Walk & Floquet Topological Insulators via Distance-Selective Rydberg-Interaction: Decoherence in Rydberg DTQW

 \subsubsection{Lattice geometry and confinement}

-Known detuning would cause a phase that gets absorbed in the definition of $ \ket{g_k}$ state.
-However, random fluctuations of detuning $E(\delta)$ caused by spatial uncertainty and Doppler broadening leads to spatial de-phasing (see Fig.~\ref{Fig_DephasSour}b) and could affect the population rotation designed for the quantum jump protocol.
+The known detuning would cause a phase that gets absorbed in the definition of $ \ket{g_k}$ state.
+However, the random fluctuations of detuning $E(\delta)$ caused by spatial uncertainty and Doppler broadening leads to spatial de-phasing (see Fig.~\ref{Fig_DephasSour}b) and could affect the population rotation designed for the quantum jump protocol.

-{\it Confinement:} Atomic motion in optical lattice causes an average uncertainty of interaction $E_V$.
-The atomic motion could be made negligible by sideband cooling within the optical tweezer \cite{Kau12,Tho13} and optical lattice \cite{Bel13} to the motional ground state.
-Considering a 3$\mu$m lattice constant, and the motional ground state expansion of 20nm for Rb atoms with trap frequency of $\omega_{tr}/2\pi= 150$kHz (close to 125kHz in \cite{Kau12,Tho13}), the average relative uncertainty of interaction would be $\frac{E_V}{\Omega}=0.1$ for principal number $n$=70 and $\Omega/2\pi=2$MHz.
-This would cause $P_s=2\times 10^{-4}$ de-phasing per step, see Fig. \ref{Fig_DephasSour}b.
+{\it Confinement:} The interaction variation over the spatial profile of trapped atoms, results to an uncertainty of the laser detuning $E_{\delta}$.
+Considering 6$\mu$m and 9$\mu$m lattice constant, and the motional ground state expansion of FWHM=25nm for Rb atoms with trap frequency of $\omega_{tr}/2\pi= 165$kHz \cite{Wan19}, the root mean square deviation of detuning would be $E_{\delta}/\Omega=0.03$ and 0.007 for principal number $n$=100 and $\Omega/2\pi=2$MHz.
+This would cause $P_s= 7\times10^{-6}$ and $3\times 10^{-7}$ de-phasing over a Hadamard step, see Fig. \ref{Fig_DephasSour}b.
+Further confinement of atoms could be obtained using the dark-state optical lattices \cite{Yav09}.

 {\it Doppler broadening:} Detuning error could also be caused by Doppler broadening.
 Using counter-propagating 1013nm and 420nm lasers for two-photon Rydberg excitation, the Doppler detuning would be $\delta_D=(k_1-k_2)v$.
-Considering the sideband cooling to motional ground state, the maximum velocity in the thermal motion would be $v=\sqrt{\frac{\hbar\omega_{tr}}{2m}}=18$mm/s.
-The random Doppler shift generates a maximum relative uncertainty of $\frac{\delta_D}{\Omega}=0.01$ for $\Omega/2\pi=2$MHz.
-Corresponding de-phasing probability per step is $P_s=3\times10^{-6}$, see Fig.~\ref{Fig_DephasSour}b.
+The atomic motion could be suppressed by sideband cooling within the optical tweezer \cite{Kau12,Tho13} and optical lattice \cite{Bel13} to the motional ground state.
+At the ground motional state, the maximum velocity of the thermal motion would be $v=\sqrt{\hbar\omega_{tr}/2m}=18$mm/s.
+The random Doppler shift generates a maximum relative uncertainty of $\frac{\delta_D}{\Omega}=0.03$ for $\Omega/2\pi=2$MHz.
+The corresponding de-phasing probability over a Hadamrd step is $P_s=3\times10^{-6}$, see Fig.~\ref{Fig_DephasSour}b.